maksymsoshyn/kNN/README.md

 How To Use:

+0.You can also use training and test files from project

 1.Compile Main class with next args:
   1.Path to file with training data
   2.Path to file with test data